-Go back to the beginning of your outline, fill in the details.
+From your outline, fill in the details.
 Describe the HOW of the process.
-Document to the detail that is necessary to obtain the result.
-Only add relevant detail, make the process too long, and people won’t read it all, make it too short, and you won’t get the desired result.
+Document the detail that is necessary to obtain the result.
+Only add what is relevant, make the process too long, and people won’t read it all; make it too short, and you won’t get the desired result.

 Step 3 – Process flow

-If you haven’t already, put each step into the sequence so that the process flows.
-Remember to include decision points as you build the sequences of the process.
-If this happens, then that.
+If you haven’t already, put each step into the sequence so that the process flows and number each step.
+Remember to include decision points as you build the sequences of the process – if this happens, then that.

 Step 4 – Use consistent formatting and design